Biogeochemistry: Biogeochemical cycles

 Biogeochemical cycles are the pathways by which chemical substances cycle (are turned over or moved through) the biotic and the abiotic compartments of Earth.
 The biotic compartment is the biosphere and the abiotic compartments are the atmosphere, hydrosphere and lithosphere.
 There are biogeochemical cycles for chemical elements, such as for calcium, carbon, hydrogen, mercury, nitrogen, oxygen, phosphorus, selenium, iron and sulfur, as well as molecular cycles, such as for water and silica.
 There are also macroscopic cycles, such as the rock cycle, and human-induced cycles for synthetic compounds such as polychlorinated biphenyls (PCBs).
 In some cycles there are reservoirs where a substance can remain or be sequestered for a long period of time.

 Research

 Biogeochemistry research groups exist in many universities around the world.
 Since this is a highly interdisciplinary field, these are situated within a wide range of host disciplines including: atmospheric sciences, biology, ecology, geomicrobiology, environmental chemistry, geology, oceanography and soil science.
 These are often bracketed into larger disciplines such as earth science and environmental science.

 Many researchers investigate the biogeochemical cycles of chemical elements such as carbon, oxygen, nitrogen, phosphorus and sulfur, as well as their stable isotopes.
-The cycles of trace elements such as the trace metals and the radionuclides are also studied.
-This research has obvious applications in the exploration for ore deposits and oil, and in remediation of environmental pollution.
+The cycles of trace elements, such as the trace metals and the radionuclides, are also studied.
+This research has obvious applications in the exploration of ore deposits and oil, and in the remediation of environmental pollution.

 Some important research fields for biogeochemistry include: